 How Managers Monitor and Control Worker Behavior

-In the control task, you monitor the work being done, you compare the actual progress of the plan and you verify that the organization is working as you designed it.
+In the control task, you monitor the work being done, you compare the actual progress of the management plan and you verify that the organization is working as you designed it.
 If everything is going well, you won't need to do anything but monitor.

 The control step now dictates that you have to take action to minimize the impact and brings things back to the desired goal as quickly as possible.
-That means going back to the planning stage and adjusting plans.
+That could mean going back to the management planning stage and adjusting plans.

-This may require a change in the organization and re-directing team members toward the new goals.
-Then, control the new plan and adjust if needed.
+This planning change may require a change in the organization and re-directing team members toward the new goals.
+You will then monitor and control the new plan and adjust if needed.
 This cycle continues until you complete the task.

 There is no point in monitoring if you don't take action based on the information.
 Don't just keep track.
 Make sure you are measuring the right things and then take appropriate action to fix whatever problems the measurements point out.

-- You Can't Manage What You Don't Measure: Unless you measure something, you don't know if it is getting better or worse.
+Unless you measure something, you don't know if it is getting better or worse.
 You cannot manage for improvement if you don't measure to see what is getting better and what is getting worse.
 This article helps you know how and what to measure.

 While this article specifically addresses the issue of overplanning, it also applies to the monitoring task.
 Don't focus so much on the monitoring task that you don't take control and make the changes that are necessary.

-- Giving Negative Feedback: When a manager needs to step in and control the activity of the team or an individual it is often necessary to give negative feedback.
+When a manager needs to step in and control the activity of the team or an individual it is often necessary to give negative feedback.
 Be sure to do it properly as outlined here.